70 Farmhouse Bathroom Ideas

 See more about - Best Bathroom Ideas

-1. Ideas for Small Farmhouse Bathrooms
+1. Small Farmhouse Bathroom Ideas

 If you have a small bathroom, this is the perfect place to create a modern farmhouse bathroom aesthetic.
 You need to choose the right pieces to keep the bathroom feeling open while also feeling comfortable and welcoming.